olkalight/volleyball-score-tracker-app/README.md

+# Score Keeper App
-# Udacity Android Basics Nanodegree Project No. 2: Score Keeper App
+ Udacity Android Basics Nanodegree Project No. 2: Score Keeper App

 Simple one screen app which gives the ability to keep track of the score of two different teams playing Volleyball.

 To do: